ihenwk/ihenwk/README.md

 <h3 align="center"> Junior Software Engineer <h3>

-After working as a Pharmacist for four years delivering customer focused solutions within the healthcare industry, I took an interest in software engineering due to my interest in how technology can improve patient experience in healthcare.
-This led to me taking a Java bootcamp delivered by Wiley Edge.
-I am passionate about AI, AR/VR and web development.
-I am currently looking for my first role as a software engineer where I can learn about new technologies, work collaboratively to create technical solutions to complex problems and further develop my skills as a software engineer.
+After working as a Pharmacist for four years delivering customer focused solutions within the healthcare industry, I took an interest in software engineering due to my interest in the use of technology in healthcare.
+This led to me taking a full-stack bootcamp in Java delivered by Wiley Edge.
+I am passionate about learning new technologies and using my creativity to come up with solutions to everyday problems.
+I have an interest in working with microservices, rest APIs and the cloud.

+I am currently looking for my first role as a software engineer where I can learn about new technologies, push boundaries/think outside the box, work collaboratively with great minds to create technical solutions to complex problems, and further develop my skills as a software engineer.

 <!--
 **ihenwk/ihenwk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.